flutter/flutter-intellij/CONTRIBUTING.md

     - you do not need to clone the intellij-community repo
     - open studio-master-dev/tools/idea in IntelliJ
     - possibly skip running intellij-community/getPlugins.sh
-4. Checkout Dart plugin sources, branch 171.
+4. Checkout Dart plugin sources.
 5. Using the Project Structure editor, import
     - intellij-plugins/Dart/Dart-community.iml
-    - flutter-intellij/flutter-intellij-community.iml
+    - flutter-intellij -- Select the directory and choose `Import module from external model` and select `Gradle`
+6. In the Gradle tool window, click the refresh icon (top left) to ensure all Gradle modules are loaded properly
-6. Select the `community-main` module and add a module dependency to `flutter-intellij-community`.
+7. Using the Project Structure editor, select the `studio` module and add a module dependency to all modules that begin with `flutter`

 ## Working with Embedded DevTools (JxBrowser)